bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

   return result.success;
 };

-// This lets you tab-complete putting "--tail" on the run command so you can see the script logs as it runs, if you want
+/** This lets you tab-complete putting "--tail" on the run command so you can see the script logs as it runs, if you want
-// If you add support to the script to take other arguments, you can add them here as well for convenience export function autocomplete(data: AutocompleteData) {
+ *  If you add support to the script to take other arguments, you can add them here as well for convenience
+ *  @param {AutocompleteData} data */
+export function autocomplete(data) {
   return ["--tail"];
 }
 ```